-From about the 13th century Ladakh, through never politically subject to Tibet was an integral part of a religious empire that included as well as Tibet proper, Sikkim, Bhutan and the trans Himalayas regions of Nepal.
+From about the 13th century Ladakh, through never politically subject to Tibet was an integral part of a religious empire that included as well as Tibet proper, Sikkim, Bhutan, and the trans-Himalayas regions of Nepal.
 Its monkhood was divided into different orders, several of which are represented in Ladakh.
-The Drug-PA are a branch of Ka-gyu-pa or School or Oral traditions established in in the 11th and 12th centuries by a succession of Indian and Tibetan teacher- Tilopa, Naropa, MArpa and Mila- Respa.
-This was the order especially favoured by the Namgyal dynasty, kings of Ladakh from the 16th century to the eclipse of Ladakh’s independence in the 1830’s.
+The Drug-PA is a branch of Ka-gyu-pa or School or Oral traditions established in the 11th and 12th centuries by a succession of Indian and Tibetan teachers - Tilopa, Naropa, Marpa, and Mila- Respa.
+This was the order especially favored by the Namgyal dynasty, kings of Ladakh from the 16th century to the eclipse of Ladakh’s independence in the 1830s.

-The Ge- Lugs pa, founded about 1400 by the reformetn Tson-Ka- pa, are the only order of lamas to sport yellow hats on ceremonial occasions, all the rest contenting themselves with headgear of the same dull brick-red as their robes.
+The Ge- Lugs pa, founded about 1400 by the reformation Tson-Ka- pa, is the only order of lamas to sport yellow hats on ceremonial occasions, all the rest contenting themselves with headgear of the same dull brick-red as their robes.
 To this belongs Tibet’s highest religious incarnation, the Dalai Lama, though indeed he is venerated equally by the adherents of all the orders.

 Orders represented in a small way in Ladakh are the Dri-gung-pa, another branch of the Ka-gyu-pa; the Nying ma-pa, the most ancient order of all, based directly on the teachings of the Indian apostle Padamasmbhava; and finally the Sas-Kya-Pa, at one time politically influential in central Tibet, but was upstaged in the 15th century by the Ge-lugs-Pa.

-The Gon-Khang , or temple the terrible Guardian Deities, is a small dark building with red-washed walls ( in contrast with the prevailing white of the other buildings) ; unless, as sometimes happens, the deities are veiled, it is forbidden to women, the rest of the buildings of a typical gomaps consist of the monk’s dwellings- tiny two-room apartments with a bed-sitter incorporating a small personal shrine, and a Kitchenette.
+The Gon-Khang, or temple the terrible Guardian Deities, is a small dark building with red-washed walls ( in contrast with the prevailing white of the other buildings); unless, as sometimes happens, the deities are veiled, it is forbidden to women, the rest of the buildings of typical gompas consist of the monk’s dwellings- tiny two-room apartments with a bed-sitter incorporating a small personal shrine, and a Kitchenette.

 The Kushok or incarnate abbot, whether or not permanently in residence, often has a penthouse set of rooms giving countryside, and including a private, chapel.
-Although in most Gompas the lamas are expected to find their own simple cooking, many of the Pujas( worships) involve the consumption of the Ladakhi stapels, butter-tea and isampa ( roast barley flour), and there is a monastery kitchen to prepare these.
+Although in most Gompas the lamas are expected to find their own simple cooking, many of the Pujas( worships) involve the consumption of the Ladakhi Stapels, butter-tea, and tsampa (roast barley flour), and there is a monastery kitchen to prepare these.

 |Alchi Gompa||Namgyal Tsemo Gompa||Sankar Gompa||Lamayuru Gompa|